- Arts & Culture

 The University of North Dakota Arts and Culture Conference

-The Arts and Culture Conference began in 2011 as an interdisciplinary initiative at the University of North Dakota in an effort to facilitate a campus and community conversation about the arts in contemporary public life.
-The conference brings together a diverse group of individuals involved in varied forms of cultural production to discuss the similarities and differences of their creative works from the perspective of a common theme.
-The Arts and Culture Conference brings various artists into connection with each other in an effort to bring the community into connection with the arts.
+The Arts and Culture Conference is an interdisciplinary initiative at the University of North Dakota that promotes campus and community conversations about the arts in contemporary public life.
+The conference brings together a diverse group of individuals involved in varied forms of cultural production to discuss the similarities and differences of their creative practices and works.
+The Arts and Culture Conference brings various artists and experts into connection with each other in an effort to bring the community into connection with the arts.
 The conference strives to involve the University of North Dakota community as well as the Greater Grand Forks area and the public at large to ensure that our awareness of and connection to the arts remains vibrant and meaningful.

-The conference would not be possible without the support of the Department of Art and Design, the Communication Program, UND Collections, and the Department of Music.
-The conference exists thanks to the generous support of the Office of the Provost, the College of Arts and Sciences, the Myers Foundation, and the North Dakota Council on the Arts.
+The conference involves and benefits from the support of the Department of Art & Design, the Communication Program, the Department of Music, and UND Art Collections.
+Additionally, the conference enjoys the generous support of the College of Arts and Sciences and the Myers Foundation.